bcn

 The Editor

-Great news: the Catalan capital often enjoys almost summertime weather even in winter, so there's no reason not to soak up a good dose of vitamin D. Ready to explore a different, vibrant, and alternative Barcelona?
-Follow us!
+Good news: the Catalan capital often enjoys almost summer-like weather even in winter, so there's no reason not to bask in some good doses of vitamin D. Ready to explore a different, vibrant, and alternative Barcelona?
+Join us!

-To experience Barcelona like a savvy local, we’re all about hotels that blend style, comfort, and the perfect location.
-Here are three tried-and-true spots for your Catalan getaways.
+To experience Barcelona like a savvy local, we recommend hotels that blend style, comfort, and the perfect location.
+Here are three tried-and-true addresses for your Catalan getaways.

 1. Casa Bonay